Family & Alumni Resources

 The information listed above can be found in The Parent’s Crash Course in Career Planning by Marcia B. Harris & Sharon L. Jones, 2007.
 (ISBN #: 978-0-6151-6337-6)

-As an alumnus of Eastern Kentucky University, you have access to a variety of resources from the Center for Career and Co-op to assist you in your job search.
+As an alumnus of Eastern Kentucky University, you have access to a variety of resources from the Office of Academic and Career Services to assist you in your job search.